House Raising New Jersey

 Will I save money on flood insurance for my house?

-Yes, Fema has a height they enforce than NY State wants two feet above that.
+Yes, Fema has a height they enforce in New Jersey requiring two feet above that.
 Your insurance will be reduced for every foot past that you can save 20% per foot.
 Example: Fema says 6′ state says 2′ total 8′ above sea level, you go 10′ you will save 60% on your flood insurance.